 Jerome groaned.
-He had never been meant to defeat the priests.
-His purpose was to save the stones and the sacred writings from the fire and destruction.
+He was not meant to defeat the priests but to save the stones and the sacred writings from the fire and destruction.

 "The children are safe," the voice said, "and will return to the temple someday."

 "And Dhara?" he thought.